I-T dept raids Noida-based real estate group

 Quick links:

-The Income Tax Department on Tuesday raided multiple premises linked to Noida-based builder group as part of a tax evasion investigation against it and others, official sources said.
+The Income-tax department on Tuesday raided multiple premises linked to a Noida-based builder group as part of a tax evasion investigation against it and others, official sources said.

-They said the offices and other locations of the group in Noida, Greater Noida and some linked persons in Agra are being covered as part of the searches.
+They said the offices and other locations of the ACE group in Noida, Greater Noida in Uttar Pradesh and few other places are being covered.

+The group, helmed by its CMD Ajay Choudhary, did not respond to an email query.

-The realtor is stated to have developed commercial and residential projects in Noida, Greater Noida and some other locations in the national capital region, they said.
+The realty group is stated to have developed commercial and residential projects in Noida, Greater Noida and some other locations in the national capital region, they said.

+The tax authorities are also raiding an Agra-based group engaged in shoe business, on similar charges.

 (Disclaimer: This story is auto-generated from a syndicated feed; only the image & headline may have been reworked by www.republicworld.com)